denoiseR: A Package for Low Rank Matrix Estimation

 Low rank matrix estimation using \eqref{eq:tsvd} or \eqref{eq:soft} has been extended for an incomplete data set \citep{JosseHusson12, Trevor15} by replacing the least squares criterion by a weighted least squares

 where $W_{ij}=0$ when $X_{ij}$ is missing and 1 otherwise and $\odot$ stands for the elementwise multiplication.
 In the \proglang{R} package \pkg{softImpute} \citep{softimpute}, \citet{Trevor15} solved equation \eqref{eq:softmiss} using an iterative imputation algorithm.
-It provides both an estimator for the signal $\mu$ and a completed data set.
-So it can be seen as matrix completion or single imputation method \citep{Schafer97, Little02}.
-We follow the same rationale and define iterative imputation algorithms for ATN \eqref{eq:sard} and ISA (Section \ref{sec:boot}).
-For given regularization parameters $(\lambda,\gamma)$, \textit{iterative ATN algorithm} performs:
+Such an algorithm starts by replacing the missing values by initial values such as the mean of the non-missing entries, then the estimator is computed on the completed matrix and the predicted values of the missing entries are updated using the values given by the new estimation.
+The two steps of estimation and imputation are iterated until empirical stabilization of the prediction.
+At the end, since the algorithm denoises the signal but also imputes the missing entries, it can be seen as a matrix completion and single imputation method \citep{Schafer97, Little02}.
+We follow the same rationale and define iterative imputation algorithms for ATN in Algorithm~\ref{alg:iterATN}.
+The \textit{iterative ISA algorithm} can readily be defined.